Signature

 Secret position

-• Suffix means secret is appended after data
+• Suffix means sign_secret is appended after data

-• Prefix means secret is placed before data
+• Prefix means sign_secret is placed before data

 Available MD5 presets